bitfocus/companion-module-yamaha-rcp/companion/HELP.md

 > Macros use the new Action Recorder feature in v3, and will only work while connected to a console.

-> Drag the "Record RCP Macro" Preset to your page, press and hold it for 1 second to reset it.
+> Press and hold the **REC RCP Macro** button for 1 second to reset it.
 Press and hold it again to start recording.
-When it shows "REC RCP Macro", start doing stuff on the console, then press it again to stop recording.
+When it shows **REC Step: 0**, start doing stuff on the console.
+The Steps will increase as you add operations.
+Press it again to stop recording.
 All the actions you performed are now stored to that button.
 The button's name will change to **New Macro**

 > Don't forget that you can create a macro by pressing a SD button (while recording) that already has actions on it while a console is connected.The new Macro will have those commands in it as well as any you added before you pressed the button or after!